openplans/openblock-old/docs/main/theming.rst

 and ebpub are of course free for your use under the same license terms as the rest of OpenBlock (GPL)).

+Familiarize yourself with
+:py:mod:`ebpub's custom template tags <ebpub.db.templatetags>`,
-Familiarize yourself with :ref:`available_tags`, there's a lot of useful features and time-savers in there.
+there's a lot of useful features and time-savers in there.

 Many parts of OpenBlock's markup can be customized on a per-schema basis.